bearswallow/docker-superset/README.md

 - mysql as metadata storage
 - redis as result cache
 - redis as asyc query message broker
-- redis as asyc query result backend
+- redis as asyc query result storage

 # docker specification
-The docker image should be used together with [docker-superset-init](https://hub.docker.com/r/malebear311/docker-superset-init/) and [docker-superset-worker]().
+The docker image should be used together with [docker-superset-init](https://hub.docker.com/r/malebear311/docker-superset-init/) and [superset-worker](https://hub.docker.com/r/malebear311/superset-worker/).
 Use *docker-superset-init* as setup that is only execute once.

 ```
 docker run -d --name=superset -p 8088:8088 malebear311/superset